benripka/health-nag/README.md

 ## Overview

 Health-Nag is a desktop utility designed to provide forceful health-related reminders for those who are prone to hyperfixation.
-This tool aims to interrupt intense focus periods with important reminders to maintain physical and mental well-being such as

-By taking over your screen, Health-Nag ensures that critical health reminders are not easily ignored, helping users:
+This tool aims to interrupt intense focus periods with important reminders to maintain physical and mental well-being such as resting your eyes, eating, hydrating, and taking breaks.
+Health-Nag ensures that critical health reminders are not easily ignored.

-- Perform eye exercises to reduce strain
-- Remember to stop for food
-- Remember to take a walk
-- Remember to take regular breaks
-- Stay hydrated
-- etc.

 ## How it works
 #### When a reminder is triggered your screen is taken over by this overlay for the duration of the reminder.